 Physical vs. Mental Chemical Dependency

-For example, people with a mental dependence might believe that they need weed to fall asleep peacefully and quickly.
+For example, people with a mental dependence on marijuana might believe that they need weed to fall asleep peacefully and quickly.
 When they don’t use the drug, though, they eventually fall asleep without physical withdrawal symptoms.

-Get Help for Substance Use Disorder
+Get Help for Chemical Dependency and Substance Use Disorders

 - Men’s and women’s drug addiction rehab